-In this section we present a language for asserting the correctness of adaptive programs based on advice execution context(s) and frequency.
+Listing 7: Language for Asserting the Correctness of Adaptive Programs context(s) and frequency.
 Context correctness assertions can be employed for controlling evolutions leading to drastic impacts.
 Cardinality correctness assertions can be employed to control evolutions leading to minor impacts.